Alexander Buzgalin: Biography

 In 2007, on the 90th anniversary of the Russian Revolution, Buzgalin, with Roy Medvedev and other Russian scholars, signed a document published on the website of the US-based socialist organization Solidarity defending the Revolution's gains:

 "The failure of the Soviet model does not signify that the ideals of October were false.
 Just as the ideas of Christianity were not to blame for the practices of the Inquisition, Stalinist totalitarianism could not destroy the ideals of the revolution.

 Socialism as a historic cause cannot be brought to realization all at once.
 A new generation of young people is now appearing, people who do not accept capitalism as a system.
 There is every reason to hope that this generation will be able to breathe new life into the ideals of the October Revolution."

-A. V. Buzgalin presented papers and reports in scientific conferences in Russia and more than 25 countries.
-Professor Buzgalin is a member of the Advisory Board of Cambridge Journal of Eurasian Studies.
+Buzgalin presented papers and reports in scientific conferences in Russia and more than 25 countries.
+Professor Buzgalin was a member of the Advisory Board of Cambridge Journal of Eurasian Studies.
+One of his best students was Said Gafurov.

+Buzgalin died on 18 October 2023, at the age of 69.